AllenYGY/DataBase-Management-System-Project/Project/LogiaclDesign.md

 - $logistics\_company$
 - $address$
 - $contact$
+- $rating$

-- For the relationship part
+1. For the relationship part

 We have 9 relationship in our system